aopp-pred/rpe/doc/userguide/build_install.rst

 and our linker command must tell the linker which libraries to link and where to look for them:

     gfortran -o myprogram.exe myprogram.o -L$HOME/rpe/lib -lrpe

+The arguments are the same whether linking the static or shared library.

 Unified source builds